JuanDavidArce/ComparteRide/README.md

-# Share Ride
+# Comparte Ride
-API developed with python and its django framework, making use of good programming practices and relying on docker technology.
+API developed with python, django and django-rest-framework, making use of good programming practices and relying on docker technology.

 #Idea
 An API is developed with the ability to manage a car ride sharing platform.